 Assets – Current assets can be converted to cash in one year or less.
 Common current assets are cash, growing crops, harvested crop inventory, market livestock, accounts receivable, and other similar items.
 Intermediate assets have an assumed useful life or depreciable value of one to ten years.
 Common intermediate assets are breeding livestock, machinery and equipment, titled vehicles, and not-readily-marketable bonds and securities.
 Long term, or fixed, assets are typically permanent items with value—depreciable or not—for more than ten years and include farmland, buildings, farmsteads, and other similar items.

 Liabilities – Current liabilities are obligations that are due and payable in the next twelve months.
-Most common current liabilities include accounts payable (bills), credit card bills, operating lines of credit, accrued interest, and the current portion of principal on loans due in the coming year.
-Intermediate liabilities are obligations that are due to be paid back within two to ten years and are usually associated with intermediate farm assets on the left side of the balance sheet.
+Most common current liabilities include accounts payable (bills), credit card bills, operating lines of credit, accrued interest, and the current portion of principal on loans due this year.
+Intermediate liabilities are obligations that due to be paid back within one to ten years and are usually associated with intermediate farm assets on the left side of the balance sheet.
 Common intermediate liabilities are the principal remaining on machinery and equipment loans or breeding livestock purchases.
 Finally, long term, or fixed, liabilities are debts with terms greater than ten years like the principal balance remaining on a farmland or building mortgage.

 Assets: Market Value vs. Cost Value

 Cost value – The net book value, or the cost of the item minus accumulated depreciation, is the cost value.
-For example, a fully depreciated 15-year-old tractor may have a cost value of $0 in a cost-based balance sheet.
+For example, a fully depreciated 15-year-old tractor has a cost value of $0 in a cost-based balance sheet.
 No appraisal is needed; only record the cost minus accumulated depreciation.
 Farmland (a non-depreciable, long term asset) purchased 30 years ago has a balance sheet value of the purchase cost.
 In general, accountants prefer cost value balance sheets as a more clear reflection of business success, based on business decisions rather than inflation, depreciation, or appreciation of investments.